Information about Carbon Capture and Storage - CCS

 · Economics – the technology is extremely expensive.

 · Financing – the private sector is unlikely to pay for the development of CCS.
-Taxpayers all over the world are assumed to provide crucial financial support.
+Taxpayers are assumed to provide crucial financial support.

 · Liability – future generations will inherit the CO2 storage sites and costs associated with monitoring, maintenance and remediation of spills and leakages.

-· Energy planning – CCS has the potential to be a significant competitor to renewable energy technologies in all stages from research and development over demonstration to production and sale.
-CCS does not play well together with an energy system that must integrate more and more intermittent renewable energy.
+· Energy planning – CCS has the potential to be a significant competitor to renewable energy technologies with respect to financing.
+The extra cost of CCS implies that it will tend to run 24/7 and therefore it will not play well together with an energy system that integrates more and more intermittent renewable energy .

 On this website we will attempt to throw some light on these issues.
 We do not pretend to know all the answers.
 But we have seen it as a challenge to call attention to a number of unresolved problems and unanswered questions that the CCS technology raises.